 According to the APA, some people may feel better just by spending time outside or sitting near a window during the day.

 Light therapy is an effective option.
 During light therapy, a person sits in front of a special artificial light box.
 The box emits a bright white light, and a lens filters out dangerous ultraviolet radiation.

-Light therapy is usually done every day first thing in the morning for between 20 and 60 minutes.
+Light therapy is usually done every day first thing in the morning for about 30 to 45 minutes.
 Treatment usually starts in the early fall and continues throughout the winter.